Skip to main content

 Credit scores can feel a little abstract.
 It’s easy to assume that your credit is either good or bad without knowing the real number, but you don’t have to wait to find out.
 You can check your credit score right now with Credit Keeper™ from Capital One.
 Knowing your credit score is just one way to make sure you’re headed down the right road – hopefully in a new car.

-The credit score and report information provided by Credit Keeper is intended for educational purposes only.
+The credit score and report information by Credit Keeper is intended for educational purposes only.
 Lenders and other commercial users may use a different type of credit score and other information when making credit decisions.
-Credit Keeper is currently not available to residents of Quebec.